-The main image on the "Offering" card depicts a kneeling figure with her hands on the floor as she raises her head.
-She is barefoot, wearing a long robe, and her wig is bound with a ureaus serpent.
+The main image on the Offering card depicts a kneeling figure with her hands on the floor as she raises her head.
+She is barefoot, wearing a long robe, and her wig is bound with a uraeus serpent.
 Next to her is a platform on which rests an enthroned human figure.
-Kaplan identifies him as the Theban god, Amen, one of ancient Egypt's eight primordial deities.
+Kaplan identifies him as the Theban god Amen, one of ancient Egypt’s primordial deities.
 He wears an unusual crown, has a pharaonic beard, holds a royal staff and an ankh with a unique tail, and is seated on a cubical throne.
 The title of the card suggests that she has made her offering to this god in his temple.

 There are three symbols in the upper portion of the card.
-The magical letter may represent the power of communication, emphasizing the importance of intention in offerings.
-The hieroglyph of a lion symbolizes strength, courage, and royalty.
-Cats, both large and small, were sacred in ancient Egypt and often associated with divine protection.
-The Hebrew letter Lamed (ל) represents teaching and learning, akin to a shepherd's staff guiding the flock.
-The Lamed here signifies the need for guidance and the pursuit of knowledge.
+The magical letter may represent the power of communication, emphasizing the importance of intention in prayer or petition.
+The hieroglyph of a lion symbolizes strength and courage, qualities one may need when facing hardship.
+The Hebrew letter Lamed (ל), shaped like a shepherd’s staff, represents guidance and learning.
+Here it may signify the search for direction during difficult times.

-In the bottom of the card is a seated mummy, wrapped in gold, with his bearded head facing backwards.
-The mummy represents the preservation of the soul and the eternal journey.
-The backward-facing head, like an owl, might represent reflection and insight, seeing beyond the present and learning lessons from the past.
+At the bottom of the card is a seated mummy, wrapped in gold, with his bearded head facing backward.
+The mummy represents preservation of the soul and the eternal journey.
+The backward-facing head, like an owl, may symbolize reflection, learning from past trials, and enduring through periods of hardship.

 The title field of the card includes the symbol for the moon, the Latin letter Q, and the Arabic numeral 2.
-These additional symbols may emphasize themes of natural cycles, hidden knowledge, and duality.
+These may emphasize themes of uncertainty and vulnerability in moments when one stands between despair and hope.

 No comments: